Group Testing: An Information Theory Perspective: Explicit constructions

 Interestingly, recent developments on achieving a positive rate under the small-error criterion have made use of very similar constructions.
-Much like most works on the zero-error setting, these constructions are based on the idea of concatenated codes, depicted in Figure \ref{fig:explicit}.
-The construction starts with a nonbinary channel code ${\cal C} = \{\mathbf{c}_1,\dots,\mathbf{c}_n\}$ containing $n$ codewords of length $\widetilde{T}$, with symbols taking one of $\lambda$ values.
+In particular, the construction of Kautz and Singleton \cite{kautz} turns out to be suitable for the small-error criterion when its parameters are suitably modified.
+This construction is based on the idea of concatenated codes, depicted in Figure \ref{fig:explicit}.
+The construction starts with a non-binary channel code ${\cal C} = \{\mathbf{c}_1,\dots,\mathbf{c}_n\}$ containing $n$ codewords of length $\widetilde{T}$, with symbols taking one of $\lambda$ values.
 As shown in the left of the figure, these codewords are arranged in columns to form a $\widetilde{T} \times n$ matrix.
-To construct the final group testing matrix, each code-symbol is replaced by a length-$\lambda$ binary vector with a one in the entry indexing the corresponding nonbinary code-symbol and zeros elsewhere.
+To construct the final group testing matrix, each code symbol is replaced by a length-$\lambda$ binary vector with a one in the entry indexing the corresponding non-binary code-symbol and zeros elsewhere.
 This produces a constant column weight design, where each of the $n$ items is in exactly $\widetilde{T}$ of the $T = \widetilde{T}\lambda$ tests.
 If the original codewords are sufficiently well-separated, then different defective sets should lead to different test outcomes.

 For zero-error group testing, the performance of this construction depends crucially on the minimum distance of the code ${\cal C}$.
 In contrast, Mazumdar \cite{mazumdar2016} related the (nonzero) error probability of the construction to both the minimum distance and the average distance.
-This led to vanishing error probability with a number of tests of the form $T = O\big(k \frac{\log^2 n}{\log k}\big)$ using either of the following two nonbinary codes: (i) the above-mentioned construction of Porat and Rothschild \cite{porat}, which achieves the Gilbert-Varshamov bound; (ii) a construction based on algebraic-geometric codes due to Tsfasman \etal\ \cite{tsfasman}.
-The behaviour $T = O\big(k \frac{\log^2 n}{\log k}\big)$ leads to a positive rate whenever $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, although the rate vanishes as $\alpha \to 0$.
+This led to vanishing error probability with a number of tests of the form $T = O\big(k \frac{\log^2 n}{\log k}\big)$ using either of the following two non-binary codes: (i) the above-mentioned construction of Porat and Rothschild \cite{porat}, which achieves the Gilbert-Varshamov bound; (ii) a construction based on algebraic-geometric codes due to Tsfasman, Vl\u{a}dut, and Zink \cite{tsfasman}.
+The behaviour $T = O\big(k \frac{\log^2 n}{\log k}\big)$ leads to a positive rate whenever $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, but the rate vanishes as $\alpha \to 0$.

 The original construction of Kautz and Singleton \cite{kautz} used a Reed--Solomon code with $\widetilde{T} = \lambda-1$ and $n = \lambda^k$.
 In a recent work, Inan \etal\ \cite{inan} studied a similar construction with Reed-Solomon codes, but proposed different parameters, choosing $\widetilde{T} = \Theta(\log n)$ while still using $n = \lambda^k$.
 They performed a direct analysis without relying on distance properties, and showed that one can achieve vanishing error probability with $T = O(k \log n)$ tests as long as $k = \Omega(\log^2 n)$.
 As a result, a positive rate is achieved even in the limit $\alpha \to 0$.